Locally compact Hecke pairs: When is a cocompact subgroup of

 \begin{theorem} Given a pair $\gh$ as above, the left regular representation $\la:\H\gh\to B(L^2(\hg))$ is a well defined $\ast$-homomorphism. \end{theorem} \begin{proof} For a given $f\in \H\gh$, we set $M_f:=\max\{ |f(Hx)| ; Hx\in \hg\}$.
 Then for every $\xi\in L^2(\hg)$, by applying Minkowski's inequality for integrals (Theorem 6.19 of \cite{folland-ra}), we obtain

-This shows that $f\ast \xi\in L^2(\hg)$. \end{proof} The following corollary follows from the above theorem and Remark \ref{rem:condition-b}(iii): \begin{corollary} If $H$ is a unimodular cocompact subgroup of a locally compact group $G$, then the pair $\gh$ is a Hecke pair. \end{corollary} In the following we describe two cases of Hecke pairs $\gh$ as described in the above corollary and for which the left regular representation $\la$ is bounded.
+This shows that $f\ast \xi\in L^2(\hg)$.
+A straightforward computation shows that $\la$ is a homomorphism.
+Finally, since $G$ is unimodular, $\la$ preserves the involution, by Remark \ref{rem:star-hom}. \end{proof} The following corollary follows from the above theorem and Remark \ref{rem:condition-b}(iii): \begin{corollary} If $H$ is a unimodular cocompact subgroup of a locally compact group $G$, then the pair $\gh$ is a Hecke pair. \end{corollary} We do not know whether pairs $\gh$ for which $\hg$ has a finite relatively invariant measure satisfy Condition (b) of Definition \ref{def:heckepair-allcases}(i).
+Regrading Theorem \ref{thm:cocompact}, this condition is the only thing that potentially prevents these pairs to be Hecke pairs.

-\begin{remark} \begin{itemize} \item[(i)] If $H$ is a finite index closed subgroup of $G$, then $H$ is also open, and so the Hecke pair $\gh$ is a discrete Hecke pair.
-Thus by Theorem \ref{thm:lambdabounded-dis}, $\la$ is bounded. \item[(ii)] When $H$ contains a normal cocompact subgroup $K$ of $G$.
-In this case the quotient groups $G/K$ and $H/K$ are both compact.
-Therefore by Proposition \ref{prop:normalcomponent} and Theorem \ref{thm:Hcompact}, $\la$ is bounded. \end{itemize} \end{remark} One notes that not every finite index subgroup of a locally compact group is closed, so this condition is necessary in Remark \ref{rem:cofinite-bounded}(i).
-In Proposition 3.3 of \cite{s4}, it is shown how the boundedness of $\la$ in the above cases implies property (RD).

-We do not know whether pairs $\gh$ for which $\hg$ has a finite relatively invariant measure satisfy Condition (b) of Definition \ref{def:heckepair-allcases}(i).
-Regrading the above discussion, one notes that this condition is the only thing potentially prevents these pairs to be Hecke pairs.